Show All Answers

 There are a number of references for backflow and cross-connection prevention.
 The American Water Works Association M14 Manual and the University of Southern California’s (USC) Manual of Cross-Connection Control are two of the most recognized sources of standards in the industry.

-Board meetings are held on the first and third Wednesday of each month at 3:30 pm in the district's boardroom located at:9300 Fanita Pkwy.Santee, CA 92071
+Board meetings are held on the first and third Wednesday of each month at 4:00 pm at the August A. Caires Customer Service Center in the boardroom located at:9300 Fanita Pkwy.Santee, CA 92071

 Each director is elected for a term of four years, and assumes office at 12:00 noon on the first Friday in December following the election.
 The terms of office are staggered so that elections are held in November of each even-numbered year.
 Directors representing Divisions 2 and 4 are elected each leap year, and directors representing Divisions 1, 3 and 5 are elected in the intervening even-numbered election years.
 Individuals interested in serving on the Board of Directors are invited to visit the County of San Diego Registrar of Voters for the latest information on how to file as a candidate, including filing deadlines.

-To get a rough estimate of your static water pressure, contact our Engineering Department to determine which pressure zone feeds the property.
+To get a rough estimate of your static water pressure, contact our Engineering Department (619-258-4635) to determine which pressure zone feeds the property.
 Please provide the street address, APN, or account number.
-We will only be able to provide the calculated static pressure to the meter.
+Please note that we will only be able to provide the calculated static pressure to the meter.

 For a list of current opportunities, access our career page at https://www.governmentjobs.com/careers/padredam.
 Follow the instructions to set up an account and submit an application.

 If you are interested in a job that isn’t currently available, you may sign up to be notified when the job does become available.
 You can sign up for multiple categories of jobs on our career page at https://www.governmentjobs.com/careers/padredam/jobInterestCards/categories.
-We would not want to accept an application for a position that is not open because we can’t be sure when the job would be open and you may not be interested in the position at that time.
+We do not accept applications for positions that are not currently open.

 Visit our career page at https://www.governmentjobs.com/careers/padredam.
 Follow the instructions to set up an account and submit an application.

-Padre Dam employees are considered Disaster Service Workers.
-Because of this there is a requirement for a driver’s license as you may be asked to operate a vehicle during an emergency.
+All Padre Dam employees are considered Disaster Service Workers.
+A driver's license is required as you may be asked to operate a vehicle during an emergency.

 No, we do not accept paper applications.
 However, you may be able to access the internet for free using the services listed here.